Pros and Cons of Self-Serve Advertising Platforms

 - Poor historical performance: If you’ve tried launching ad campaigns using a self-serve platform in the past but have not yielded the best results, it may be time to turn to a seasoned agency or expert to manage your campaigns.
 With past data to lean on, an expert will be able to find the cracks in your campaign and make recommendations for improvement.
 They will also be able to take advantage of more advanced strategies such as lookalike audiences, layered targeting and multiple objectives.

 - You need to reach multiple audiences or do A/B testing: If you know exactly who your target demographic is and what kind of messaging they respond best to, you’re in good shape to make self-serve work for you.
 However, if you’re not yet privy to this information, you should be prepared to do some testing.
 A/B testing factors like audiences and creative can be a highly effective strategy to determine what performs best, or which audiences will react favorably to a certain product or message.
+It may be beneficial for you to acquire and understand this information before turning to a self-serve advertiser.

 The choice to use self-serve or a different advertising strategy isn’t always easy to make — but that’s where an agency comes in.
 Our experts understand the benefits, drawbacks and nuances of different types of digital and traditional media buys, and we’re here to help you get the best ROI.
 Contact us today to get started setting up your campaign.